dhis2/dhis2-docs/src/developer/web-api/tracker.md

 All the children of a tracker object will be deleted if the user making the request has the authorities `F_TEI_CASCADE_DELETE` and `F_ENROLLMENT_CASCADE_DELETE`.
+Relationships linked to an entity are always deleted, without the need of any authority.

 ### CSV import